Why Adalo Is Ideal for Adding Voice-to-Text to Your App

 Tools and Platforms You'll Need

 Adalo simplifies app development with its visual tools and Custom Actions, which let you connect to external APIs by configuring endpoints, API keys, and data mapping.
-Features like Magic Text make it easy to display API responses directly in your app’s interface, so transcriptions appear in real-time.
-Adalo also includes a built-in database to store audio file URLs alongside their transcriptions.
-For secure API management, the API Connector in the platform's settings handles authentication keys.
-To streamline the process further, Adalo offers specialized components like audio recorders and a Version History feature for testing and refining your app configurations.
+Features like Magic Text make it easy to display API responses directly in your app's interface, so transcriptions appear in real-time.
+To ensure a smooth user experience, it is also important to write clear UX copy for your transcription interface.

 Speech-to-Text APIs Explained

 APIs like Google Cloud Speech-to-Text and Microsoft Azure Speech Services use advanced AI to transcribe speech into text.
-Google Cloud’s Chirp 3 model supports over 125 languages and costs approximately $0.016 per minute.
+Google Cloud's Chirp 3 model supports over 125 languages and costs approximately $0.016 per minute.
 Microsoft Azure, on the other hand, offers a pay-as-you-go pricing model and a 30-day free trial.
 Both services include features like automatic punctuation and speaker diarization, and they allow you to adapt the models for domain-specific needs.
-If you're a new user, you can explore these services with free credits - Google offers $300 in credits, while Azure provides a 30-day trial.

 How to Choose the Right Tools

-When picking tools for your voice-to-text feature, look for seamless integration with your no-code platform.
-Adalo’s Custom Actions make it easy to connect with REST APIs, ensuring smooth communication with speech-to-text services.
+When picking tools for your voice-to-text feature, look for seamless integration with your app building platform.
+Adalo's Custom Actions make it easy to connect with REST APIs, ensuring smooth communication with speech-to-text services.
 Consider whether you need real-time streaming for live captions or asynchronous processing for pre-recorded audio (up to 480 minutes).
-For best results, record audio at a sample rate of 16,000 Hz, as lower rates can reduce transcription accuracy.
-Using free credits to test your setup with real voice data is a smart way to validate functionality before full deployment.

 How to Build a Voice-to-Text Feature